 In 1919 Giuseppe Levi was appointed professor at the University of Turin.
-Here Natalia grew up in a cultural, anti-fascist milieu, her parental home becoming a meeting place for intellectuals.
-Anna Kulischoff was a close friend of Lidia (Tanzi) Levi.
-However, the fact that the family were anti-fascist, anti-monarchist and atheist led to their being excluded from the mainstream.
-Rather than attend primary school, Natalia studied at home with her mother; in 1927 she joined the Vittorio Alfieri high school.
+Here Ginzburg grew up in a cultural, anti-fascist milieu, her parental home becoming a meeting place for intellectuals.
+Anna Kuliscioff was a close friend of Lidia (Tanzi) Levi.
+However, the fact that the family were anti-fascist, anti-monarchist, and atheist led to their being excluded from the mainstream.
+Rather than attend primary school, Ginzburg studied at home with her mother; in 1927 she joined the Vittorio Alfieri high school.
 In 1935 she began university studies in literature, specializing in classics, but never completed her degree.

-On February 12, 1938 (the year in which the racial laws were promulgated) she married editor and political activist Leone Ginzburg, a Russian Jew from Odessa who headed Turin’s clandestine anti-fascist movement, Giustizia e Liberta, in which Natalia’s father and her three brothers, Gino, Mario and Alberto were also members.
+On February 12, 1938 (the year in which the racial laws were promulgated), she married editor and political activist Leone Ginzburg, a Russian Jew from Odessa who headed Turin’s clandestine anti-fascist movement, Giustizia e Liberta, in which Ginzburg’s father and her three brothers, Gino, Mario, and Alberto were also members.
 Leone, a brilliant scholar in Slavic studies, lectured on Russian literature at Turin University and worked for the Einaudi publishing house.
-In 1940, when Leone was interned in Pizzoli, a village in the Abruzzo region, Natalia followed him with their two small sons, Carlo (b.
+In 1940, when Leone was interned in Pizzoli, a village in the Abruzzo region, Ginzburg followed him with their two small sons, Carlo (b.
 1939, professor of Italian Renaissance Studies at UCLA) and Andrea.
 There her daughter Alessandra was born in 1943.

 Natalia Ginzburg, who constantly wrote about strong women, was herself strong.
 The children of her second marriage were born handicapped.
 A son, born in 1959, died at the age of one, but Ginzburg cared for her daughter Susanne (b.
 1954) until she herself died of cancer in her beautiful home in Rome in the night of October 6–7, 1991.
 In 1999 Einaudi posthumously published her last work, È difficile parlare di sè (It’s Hard to Talk about Yourself), a text based on a series of radio talks in which Natalia Ginzburg spoke about her life and her literary work.
 Presenting a vivid portrait of the writer in her own words, the book describes the factors—politics, publishing, literature and family—that shaped her remarkable life.